top

 Step 6: Upon receiving the home study document in the mail, verify with your social worker that all information is correct.
 If there are any changes, tell the home study professional immediately.

 And just like that, you’re done!
 After completing the home study, you’ll be eligible to pursue adoption opportunities.
-Remember, though, if you make any significant changes, such as a move or a career switch, you will need to update your Iowa adoption home study before adopting a child.
+Remember, if you make any significant changes, such as a move or a career switch, you will need to update your Iowa adoption home study before adopting a child.

 Iowa Adoption Home Study Checklist